MrCrambo/Android-Projects/README.md

-# Android-Studio-AR-projects
+# AR apps in Android Studio
- Android Studio projects with using Augmented Reality libraries
+ Android Studio projects with using Augmented Reality libraries.

 #### Requirements
 Add to the `android` section in `buidl.gradle` following code after `buildTypes`.